Impulse measurements enhanced with squeezed readout light: Introduction

 In this paper, we quantify the effects of squeezed light on the momentum threshold for mechanical oscillators that exhibit resonances, and show that improvements to the threshold $\Delta p$ can approach the ideal $e^{-r}$ scaling of Eq. \eqref{dp-expected}.
 We also quantify two limitations to this idealized scaling.
 Firstly, we find a fundamental limit set by the the finite damping rate $\gamma = \omega_m/Q$ of the oscillator, such that even with an arbitrary amount of squeezing and perfect photodection, the lowest possible threshold is given by $\Delta p = \Delta p_{\rm SQL}/\sqrt{Q}$.
 The second comes from optical loss: with a finite photodetection efficiency $\eta < 1$, losses degrade the benefits of squeezed light, although sub-SQL thresholds are still achievable.
 At small efficiencies, we show that the scaling changes to $\Delta p \sim e^{-r/2}$.

-Working towards an understanding of modern experiments which involve dielectric nano-particles trapped in three dimensions~\cite{gonzalez2021levitodynamics, delic2020cooling, tebbenjohanns2021quantum, magrini2021Realtime, ranfagni2022two, kamba2022optical,moore2021Searching}, we consider two different experimental set-ups that could be used to detect small impulses.
+Working towards an understanding of modern experiments which involve dielectric nano-particles trapped in three dimensions~\cite{gonzalez-ballestero2021levitodynamics, delic2020cooling, tebbenjohanns2021quantum, magrini2021Realtime, ranfagni2022two, kamba2022optical,moore2021Searching}, we consider two different experimental set-ups that could be used to detect small impulses.
 First, we consider the canonical example of a cavity with a moveable mirror, i.e., a Fabry-P\'erot cavity.
 Then, moving towards a model that captures more of the physics involved in trapped-particle detectors, we consider a harmonically suspended dielectric slab in free space.
+This dielectric slab model contains the same underlying interaction Hamiltonian as a dielectric nanosphere, but with the simplifying constraint that the scattering of light is purely one-dimensional, allowing a more transparent theoretical treatment.
 We show that the quantum noise properties of the dielectric slab may be obtained as the limit of cavity optomechanics where the cavity damping rate is much larger than the other frequency scales of the system, indicating that the optimal measurement strategies are the same in both cases.

+Because of this equivalence, our simulations are based on the dielectric slab because it is closer to the actual experiments involving suspended spherical dielectrics.
+In an effort to inform current experiments, we focused on a parameter regime similar to those in Ref.~\cite{magrini2021Realtime}.
+The parameters used in our simulations are summarized in Table~\ref{tab:sphere-params}.